Why Work Architecture starts with today's tasks, not future capabilities

 • Identify where AI applies.
 Pinpoint which repetitive tasks AI automates.
 Free people for more valuable work.

-• Reskill and invest.
+• Invest in capability-building.
 Create a roadmap.
-Reskill your workforce for roles that require creativity, strategy, and human insight.
+Prepare your workforce for roles that require creativity, strategy, and human insight.
 These are the tasks AI can't replace.

 This question opened an important discussion.
-You can't predict future skills without first understanding today's tasks.
+You can't predict future capabilities without understanding today's tasks.
 By getting the foundation right, you build a future-ready, hybrid workforce.
 Humans and AI work together seamlessly.

 Siobhan 💜